In this article you will read about:

 Learned helplessness was studied by Martin Seligman in an experiment in which shocks were applied to animals.
-Through the experiment, Seligman discovered that the animals placed in a cage where they could escape shocks by moving to a different part of the cage did not attempt to move because they had formerly been placed in a cage in which escape from the shocks was not possible.
+Through the experiment, Seligman discovered that the animals placed in a cage where they could escape shocks by moving to a different part of the cage did not attempt to move because they had formerly been placed in a cage where escape from the shocks was impossible.
 Low self-efficacy can lead to this state in which it is believed that no amount of effort will make a difference in the success of the task at hand.

 Self-efficacy has several effects on thought patterns and responses:

 - Low self-efficacy can lead people to believe tasks to be harder than they actually are.
 This often results in poor task planning, as well as increased stress.

 - People become erratic and unpredictable when engaging in a task in which they have low self-efficacy.

 - People with high self-efficacy tend to take a wider view of a task in order to determine the best plan.